SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-cosmos-db.md

 * Table

 :::note
-This app is tested with Azure Cosmos DB for MongoDB, Cassandra and NoSQL database account types.
+This app is tested with Azure Cosmos DB for MongoDB, Cassandra, and NoSQL database account types.
 :::

 ## Log and metric types